 Forward-looking statements relate to future matters and are subject to inherent risks and uncertainties.
 These risks and uncertainties include risks that are specific to the mineral resources industry as well as matters such as general economic conditions, many of which are outside the control of Wah Nam Australia, Wah Nam International and their directors.
-These factors may cause the actual results, performance or achievements of Wah Nam International or the Combined Group to differ, perhaps materially, from the results, performance or achievements expressed or implied by those forward-looking statements.
+These factors may cause the actual results, performance or achievements of Wah Nam International or the Combined Group to differ, perhaps materially, from the results, performance or achievements.
 The past performance of Wah Nam International is not a guarantee of future performance.